Bragg wrestling with whether to allow Trump to avoid ‘perp walk’

 Bragg wrestling with whether to allow Trump to avoid 'perp walk'

-City officials acknowledged the normal rules may not apply to the former president.
+City officials acknowledged that the normal rules may not apply to the former president.

 Manhattan District Attorney Alvin Bragg’s office is wrestling with whether to enforce standard procedures for Donald Trump — including handcuffing him and forcing him to undergo a humiliating “perp walk” — if he is indicted this week on charges that he paid off a porn star to keep silent about an alleged sexual affair, according to a source directly familiar with discussions about the issue.